 It’s a little embarrassing to admit that my spiritual life is affected by my sexual life, but it is.
 I don’t think it should be, but this is my current reality.
-Each of the past 2 years I have committed to reading the entire bible through.
+Each of the past 2 years I have committed to reading the entire bible.
 This time I finished and never picked it up again.
 Oh, was reading things here and there, but no devotional life.
-My prayer life suffered as well, and I feel back into a lot of old habits (like computer games and eating).
+My prayer life suffered as well, and I fell back into a lot of old habits (like computer games and eating).
 It’s all connected you see?

 Well, I’m back.
 I’ll admit, I haven’t picked out what I’m going to do for devotions yet, but I have been reading.
 I’ve also decided to learn Hebrew in an attempt to increase my understanding of the Old Testament.
 I’m hoping to re-write the Bible in Hebrew (word for word) to help me practice my writing letters and understanding.
 If I can get through the Old Testament in a year, great, but I’m not going to push it.
-Next I plan to tackle Greek, but Greek is pretty English like, so I can manage with an interlinear Bible.
+Next, I plan to tackle Greek, but Greek is pretty English-like, so I can manage with an interlinear Bible.
 Hebrew is so alien though that I wanted to tackle it now.
 I’m loving it, it is my new obsession, and it’s causing me to learn and reflect more on God.

 But, it is a part of it, and I think a big part of it.